antaresproject/docs/docs/antares_concepts/ui_structure.md

 ## UI Components Container

-The module defines what [widgets](../services/widget.md) are visible in it's [page view](../modules_development/views_and_ui_components.md).
-What is more, one module can add/modify the [widgets](../services/widget.md) on other's module [page view](../modules_development/views_and_ui_components.md).
+The module defines what [UI Components](../services/ui_component.md) are visible in it's [page view](../modules_development/views_and_ui_components.md).
+What is more, one module can add/modify the [UI Components](../services/ui_component.md) on other's module [page view](../modules_development/views_and_ui_components.md).
 This gives the developer full control on the displayed pages in the system depending on the modules installed in Antares.

 There are two types of [UI Components](../modules_development/views_and_ui_components.md):